talwrii/tuya-tiny-web/README.md

 `version` is the Tuya protocol version ("3.3", "3.4", etc). (required)

 Unfortunately, the developer portal does not tend to provide version info, but the version  can only take a limited number of values so you can try different versions until one works.
 At the time the values that this could take is: `3.1`, `3.2`, `3.3`, `3.4`, `3.5`.

+## Getting local keys from the Tuya Developer portal
+Getting the local keys out of the Tuya Developer portal is quite an annoying process with hidden GUI controls and out of data documentation from websites.
+I shall describe the process at the time of writing, but this may be out of date when you come to use the time.

+1. Log into the Tuya Developer IoT portal
+2. Create a 'cloud project'.
+This is on the left hand side bar.
+3. Set the data center for this project by going to the page that lists projects clicking the ellipsis button and clicking edit.
+You must set the data center to match the are in which you installed the Smart Tuya app.
+The data centers are [listed here](https://github.com/tuya/tuya-home-assistant/wiki/Countries-Regions-and-Tuya-Data-Center).
+4. Go to `Devices > Link App Account`.
+Then scan the code provided in the Tuya Account with the Scan option that can be reached by pressing the button in the top left.
+5. You should then be able to see the device in the Manage Devices button for this linked account and copy the device id.
+6. The click on the cloud icon and go to API Explorer option
+7. Click on the `Query Device` api call and use the device id to obtain details.
+8. This will contain the local key.

+There also a *wizard* process for tinytuay which you may use.

 ## Caveats
 Note that IoT devices can make you dependent on the power grid and Wi-Fi connections; this tool doesn't address that dependency.